What Daily Practice Changed Your Life?

 Did it change gradually or was there a moment you thought ‘wow, this actually changed how I live’?

-Some people find their life-changing practice in movement, not necessarily formal exercise, but something that gets them out of their head and into their body.
-Others find it in quiet moments where they can simply relax.
+Some people find their life-changing practice with a physical activity.
+Not necessarily formal exercise, but something that gets them out of their head and into their body.
+Others find it in quiet moments where they can just relax.

 What matters isn’t what the practice looks like from the outside, but what it does for you on the inside.